wahibhaq/wahibhaq.github.io/_posts/2016-04-21-android-interview-question-1.md

 <br>
 **Hints:**

-* Normally you can use Loader or AsyncTask.
+* Normally you can use Loader or *AsyncTask*.
 Loader performs asynchronous loading of data.
 While Loaders are active they should monitor the source of their data and deliver new results when the contents change.
 AsynTask is used to perfrom time consuming , short duration operation so that main UI thread don’t get the burden.
 * In more advanced approaches, RxJava is used to perform various kinds of Async operations.

 &nbsp;